-Food Allergy and Gluten Warning:
+Food Allergy and Gluten Statement:

 While UNH Dining does not have gluten-free nor allergen-free kitchens and main serving lines, we take every precaution to check ingredient information and to ensure that cross contamination of ingredients does not occur.